gitcoinco/grants-stack/packages/graph/README.md

 1. Install Docker with Docker Compose
 2. `docker compose up` - start all the services
-3. `yarn deploy-local` -  deploy your subgraph to your local graph-node instance
+3. `pnpm deploy-local` -  deploy your subgraph to your local graph-node instance
 3. Deploy your contracts as described in `contracts/docs/DEPLOY_STEPS.md`
 4. Interact with the contracts to create some data
 5. Interact with the subgraph on localhost as outlined in the `graph-node` container logs